Snap Trap - Evolution

 Molecular phylogenetic reconstruction clearly points to the common origin of these snap traps....

-The common ancestor of these snap traps diverged from the ancient sticky-leaved sundew plant.
-That is the ancestor of the extant basal taxa such as D. regia (see midrib)
+Molecular evidence further suggests the common ancestor of these snap traps diverged from the ancient sticky-leaved sundew plant - the ancestor of the extant basal taxa such as D. regia (see midrib)

-Comparison of flower parts: Petal / sepal / seed / pollen / stigma / placenta
+flower parts: Petal / sepal / seed / pistil / stamen / pollen / stigma / placenta

 Copyright (c) 2017 Makoto Honda.
 All Rights Reserved.